SlashDevSlashGnoll/slashdevslashgnoll.github.io/_posts/2020-11-29-unit-testing-combine.md

 Let's analyze what happened and why this is a vast improvement over expectations.

 First, we have abstracted scheduling such that production code can use real dispatch queues and UI threads but test code can use a virtual scheduler.
-During the unit test we advance time in a serial way moving at whaever speed the CPU is capable of **instead of wall clock time**.
+During the unit test we advance time in a serial way moving at whatever speed the CPU is capable of **instead of wall clock time**.
 That means our tests are running as fast as they can, and regardless of whether they pass or fail the code gets results quickly and isn't stuck waiting on a timeout.
 This means your tests run super fast even if they are failing.